atreyee80/School_District_Analysis/README.md

 Grade wise scores of each school will NOT be impacted by this change.
 However the following changes have been observed:

 1. The Grade wise score for THS for Grade 9 is not available anymore
-2. The Average Grade score for Grade 9 for the school district have improved due to the exclusion of THS / Grade 9
+2. The Average pass % for Grade 9 for the school district have improved due to the exclusion of THS / Grade 9

 Grade wise Summary